Audio Route

 The Line Category supports the following Logical IO parameters:

-1. Line Primary SPK is used to set the Line physical path of the Primary SPK.
+1. Line-in Primary SPK is used to set the Line physical path of the Primary SPK.

-2. Line Secondary SPK is used to set the Line physical path of the Secondary SPK.
+2. Line-in Secondary SPK is used to set the Line physical path of the Secondary SPK.

-3. Line Primary Reference SPK is used to set the Line physical AEC loopback path of the Primary SPK.
+3. Line-in Primary Reference SPK is used to set the Line physical AEC loopback path of the Primary SPK.

-4. Line Secondary Reference SPK is used to set the Line physical AEC loopback path of the Secondary SPK.
+4. Line-in Secondary Reference SPK is used to set the Line physical AEC loopback path of the Secondary SPK.

-5. Line Primary Reference MIC is used to set the Line physical AEC loopback path of the Primary MIC.
+5. Line-in Primary Reference MIC is used to set the Line physical AEC loopback path of the Primary MIC.

-6. Line Secondary Reference MIC is used to set the Line physical AEC loopback path of the Secondary MIC.
+6. Line-in Secondary Reference MIC is used to set the Line physical AEC loopback path of the Secondary MIC.

-7. Line Primary MIC is used to set the Line physical path of the Primary MIC.
+7. Line-in Primary MIC is used to set the Line physical path of the Primary MIC.

-8. Line Secondary MIC is used to set the Line physical path of the Secondary MIC.
+8. Line-in Secondary MIC is used to set the Line physical path of the Secondary MIC.

-9. Line Left AUX is used to set the Line physical path of the AUX Left channel.
+9. Line-in Left AUX is used to set the Line physical path of the AUX Left channel.

-10. Line Right AUX is used to set the Line physical path of the AUX Right channel.
+10. Line-in Right AUX is used to set the Line physical path of the AUX Right channel.

 Note

-1. Line Primary SPK and Line Primary MIC must be selected and configured correctly.
+1. Line-in Primary SPK and Line-in Primary MIC must be selected and configured correctly.

-2. When the Line Primary Reference SPK and Line Primary Reference MIC correspond to the Line Category, or when the Line Secondary Reference SPK and Line Secondary Reference MIC are configured, the loopback path of the AEC is actually connected.
+2. When the Line-in Primary Reference SPK and Line-in Primary Reference MIC correspond to the Line Category, or when the Line-in Secondary Reference SPK and Line-in Secondary Reference MIC are configured, the loopback path of the AEC is actually connected.

 Ringtone Category